microsoft/sarif-sdk/.github/ISSUE_TEMPLATE/validation-rule-request.md

 - [*Id*]                : [Should be formatted as `SARIF1nnn`, leave blank if unsure]
 - *Name*                : [Provide a friendly symbolic name for the rule in PascalCase.]
 - *Level*               : [Possible values are: `error`, `warning`, or `note`.]
-- *Short description*   : [Short description of the rule.]
+- *Full description*    : [Provide atleast two sentences.
+The first sentence should be a short description of the rule.
-- *Full description*    : [Full description, should describe usage of the rule and any other relevant information.]
+                          This will appear as  `Short Description` in rules metadata.
+The other sentence(s) should describe usage of the rule and any other relevant information.]

 - User-facing strings:
-  Each rule has one or more result message strings, each with symbolic name in PascalCase.
+  [Each rule has one or more result message strings, each with symbolic name in PascalCase.]

     - *FirstMessage*    : [Default user facing string.]
     - *[SecondMessage]* : [Optional, Any conditional user facing string(s).]